0x80/cra-typescript-redux-firebase/README.md

 CRA Typescript Redux Firebase
 =============================

+__!!
+THIS IS NOT FIT FOR PUBLIC CONSUMPTION JUST YET__ There are still some issues that need to be sorted out, and cleaned up.

 This project was bootstrapped with [Create React App Typescript](https://github.com/wmonk/create-react-app-typescript), which uses [Create React App / CRA](https://github.com/facebookincubator/create-react-app) as its base.
 For documentation on the boilerplate refer to the official CRA docs.

 Features